-- 21. Japan's theory of implementation does not provide for prospective relief, but instead would require the United States to implement retroactively the DSB's recommendations and rulings in this dispute.
+20. Japan's theory of implementation does not provide for prospective relief, but instead would require the United States to implement retroactively the DSB's recommendations and rulings in this dispute.
 Japan incorrectly assumes that recalculating final liability for prior unliquidated entries is not retrospective because these entries have not been liquidated.
-However, there can be no question that Japan's theory leads to an "undoing of past acts" for these prior unliquidated entries and is, thus, retrospective.
-Specifically, under Japan's theory, the United States would have to revisit the determination of the final liability calculated for these unliquidated entries.
-This would undo the results of the antidumping administrative reviews as applied to these prior entries. - 22.
-The correct understanding of implementation, in contrast, is unquestionably prospective.
+However, Japan's theory leads to an "undoing of past acts" for these prior unliquidated entries and is, thus, retrospective.
+Under Japan's theory, the United States would have to revisit the determination of the final liability calculated for these unliquidated entries.
+This would undo the results of the antidumping administrative reviews as applied to these prior entries.

+21. The correct understanding of implementation, in contrast, is unquestionably prospective.
 A Member need not undo any past acts, but, instead, must either withdraw the measure or revise the measure as applied to future entries.
 This is exactly what the United States did with respect to the five administrative reviews because it withdrew each of the challenged measures.
-In this way, the United States prospectively implemented the DSB's recommendations and rulings in this dispute. - iii) Japan's Theory of Implementation Misapprehends Articles 18.3 and 9.3 of the AD Agreement - 23.
-Japan's theory of implementation must also be rejected because it is premised on incorrect interpretations of Articles 18.3 and 9.3 of the AD Agreement.
+In this way, the United States prospectively implemented the DSB's recommendations and rulings.

+22. Japan's theory of implementation must also be rejected because it is premised on incorrect interpretations of Articles 18.3 and 9.3 of the AD Agreement.
 First, Japan asserts that pursuant to Article 18.3 of the AD Agreement, the AD Agreement applies to the five administrative reviews because these reviews were based on applications made after January 2, 1995.
-As a result, Japan incorrectly concludes that there is no manner in which applying the DSB's recommendations and rulings in this dispute to prior unliquidated entries can be viewed as retroactive.15
+As a result, Japan incorrectly concludes that there is no manner in which applying the

+DSB's recommendations and rulings in this dispute to prior unliquidated entries can be viewed as retroactive.

-- 24. Japan misapprehends Article 18.3 of the AD Agreement because this article simply provides transition rules with respect to new provisions of the AD Agreement and does not address the implementation obligations of Members pursuant to the dispute settlement provisions.
+23. Japan misapprehends Article 18.3 of the AD Agreement because this article does not address the implementation obligations of Members pursuant to the dispute settlement provisions.
 Additionally, Japan's argument assumes what it wants to prove.
 That is, Japan's argument assumes that a WTO dispute challenging a determination made after January 2, 1995, could lead to a revision of entries prior to that date.
-However, this is precisely the question at issue whether WTO disputes affect prior unliquidated entries.
-Article 18.3 of the AD Agreement in no manner answers this question. - 25.
-Japan's interpretation of Article 18.3 also would introduce an implausible definition of "retroactive" into WTO antidumping disputes.
+However, this is precisely the question at issue - whether WTO disputes affect prior unliquidated entries.
+Article 18.3 of the AD Agreement in no manner answers this question.

+24. Japan's interpretation of Article 18.3 also would introduce an implausible definition of "retroactive" into WTO antidumping disputes.
 As long as a WTO dispute involves an administrative review that was based on an application received on or after January 2, 1995, under Japan's theory the dispute could result in an obligation to revise that administrative review in any manner irrespective of how long ago the WTO Member took action pursuant to that administrative review and how final that action was.
-The mere fact that Article 18.3 of the AD Agreement makes the agreement applicable to administrative reviews initiated pursuant to applications made on or after January 2, 1995, cannot support such an implausible definition of
+The mere fact that Article 18.3 of the AD Agreement makes the agreement applicable to administrative reviews initiated pursuant to applications made on or after January 2, 1995, cannot support such an implausible definition of "retroactive."